Culture of Kazakhstan

-Kazakhstan has a well-articulated culture based on the nomadic pastoral economy of the inhabitants.
-Islam was introduced to Kazakhstan in the 7th to 12th centuries.
-Besides lamb, many other traditional foods retain symbolic value.
-Kazakh culture is largely influenced by the Turkic nomadic lifestyle.
-It also seems to be strongly influenced by the nomadic Scythians.
+Modern Kazakh culture is mainly characterized as a synthesis of Tengrian nomadic and Islamic and European elements.
+Nomadic elements derived from predecessors, such as the Huns, First Turkic Khaganate, Golden Horde and Kazakh Khanate.
+Nomadism largely shaped its peculiar music, clothing, jewelry and oral literature.
+Kazakh culture also seems to be strongly influenced by the nomadic Scythians.

 Because animal husbandry was central to the Kazakhs' traditional lifestyle, most of their nomadic practices and customs relate in some way to livestock.
 Traditional curses and blessings invoked disease or fertility among animals, and good manners required that a person ask first about the health of a man's livestock when greeting him and only afterward inquire about the human aspects of his life.

 The traditional Kazakh dwelling is the yurt, a tent consisting of a flexible framework of willow wood covered with varying thicknesses of felt.
 The open top permits smoke from the central hearth to escape; temperature and draft can be controlled by a flap that increases or decreases the size of the opening.
 A properly constructed yurt can be cooled in summer and warmed in winter, and it can be disassembled or set up in less than an hour.
 The interior of the yurt has ritual significance; the right side is generally reserved for men and the left for women.
 Yurts are also frequently used as a decorative motif in restaurants and other public buildings.

-Modern Influences
+Modern influences

 Today's Kazakhstan is a modern culture, thriving in the post-Soviet era.
 The traditional Kazakh lifestyle has blended with influences from Western societies, as well as those from Kazakhstan's Russian and Chinese neighbors.

 Religion

 Islam is the largest religion in Kazakhstan, followed by Russian Orthodox Christianity.
-By tradition the Kazakhs are Sunni Muslims, and the Russians are Russian Orthodox.
 Approximately 70% of the population is Muslim.
 The majority are Sunni of the Hanafi school, including ethnic Kazakhs, who constitute about 60% of the population, as well as by ethnic Uzbeks, Uighurs, and Tatars.
 Less than 25% of the population is Russian Orthodox, including ethnic Russians, Ukrainians, and Belarusians.
 Other religious groups include Judaism, the Baháʼí Faith, Hare Krishnas, Buddhism, and the Church of Jesus Christ of Latter-day Saints.
+There is also currently a revival of the traditional religion of Tengriism, which was the largest indigenous faith on the Kazakh steppe before the introduction of Islam.